delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 ## How Does Delphix Ingest Data?

-As[previously](/References/Your_First_Plugin/Discovery) discussed, the Delphix Engine uses the [discovery](/References/Glossary/#discovery) process to learn about datasets that live on a [source environment](/References/Glossary/#source-environment).
+As [previously](/References/Your_First_Plugin/Discovery) discussed, the Delphix Engine uses the [discovery](/References/Glossary/#discovery) process to learn about datasets that live on a [source environment](/References/Glossary/#source-environment).
 In this section we will learn how the Delphix Engine uses a two-step process to ingest a dataset.

 ### Linking